Diaoyutai State Guesthouse: Building #2

+Building #3

+Building #3 is located in the center of the State Guesthouse, adjacent to the Club in the north, surrounded by the lake, flowers, plants and trees, with a very beautiful environment.
+The indoor banquet hall, large and small living rooms and luxurious guest rooms are set up, which is an ideal comprehensive reception building.

+Building #4

+Bafangyuan (八芳苑), or Building #4, is located in the northeast corner of the hotel campus and was once the place where Premier Zhou Enlai had his office and met with foreign guests.

 Building #5

 Building #5 is located in the northern center of the hotel park, which is the venue for many state affairs activities.
 There are twenty-four suites in Building #5, including the Head Suite, Deluxe Suite, Ordinary Suite and Standard Rooms, Meeting Room, Negotiation Room, Banquet Room and Hundred People's Room.
 Chinese leaders often hold state affairs activities here.

 In March 1970, a coup d'état in Cambodia deposed Prince Sihanouk as head of state.
 Despite the coup d'état, Zhou Enlai received Sihanouk with the same courtesy as a head of state.
 Sihanouk lived in Building 5, Zhou made elaborate arrangements for this purpose: antiques, paintings, all kinds of elegant, neat furniture.
 In addition, specifically for Sihanouk's wife Princess Monique selected a number of reliable service personnel.

+On July 9, 1971, Dr. Henry Kissinger visited China secretly as a prelude to U.S. President Richard Nixon's visit to China and resided in Building #5.
+At about 4:00 p.m., Premier Zhou Enlai came and shook hands with Kissinger "This is the first time in 29 years that senior officials of China and the United States have shaken hands."
+On 20 July 2023, Henry Kissinger visited China again, and General Secretary of the Chinese Communist Party Xi Jinping met with him at Building #5.
+Kissinger expressed his appreciation to Xi for choosing the meeting venue, noting that it was the same place where he had first met Chinese leaders during his initial visit to China decades earlier.
+During the luncheon, the Chinese side specially prepared longevity peaches, symbolizing respect for Kissinger's centenarian age and conveying best wishes for his health.
+This visit marked his final trip to China before his death.

 The ceremony of the then Premier Li Peng, presenting the Certificate of Appointment to the first Chief Executive of the Hong Kong Special Administrative Region, Mr. Tung Chee-hwa, was held here.

 Building #6

 Building #6 is located in the northwest corner of the Diaoyutai State Guesthouse, with the Yuyuantan Stream flowing past the front of the building, and a pool of blue water faintly visible through the dense woods.
 The interior decoration is simple and elegant, with strong national characteristics.

-On July 9, 1971, Dr. Henry Kissinger visited China secretly as a prelude to U.S. President Richard Nixon's visit to China and resided in Building #6.
-At about 4:00 p.m., Premier Zhou Enlai came and shook hands with Kissinger "This is the first time in 29 years that senior officials of China and the United States have shaken hands."
+Building #7

+Building #7 has 14 guest rooms with European interiors.

+Building #8

+Building #8 has a total of 27 guest rooms, plus large and small conference halls and banquet halls.